SamP923/ctf-writeups/DailyCTFs/dailyctfs.md

 > Maybe you can help him?
 > You should submit flag{decrypted_string} as the flag

 We're heavily hinted that the flag is a number.
-Numbers in binary are only 6 bits long, so we can either pad the front with two zeros or just take substrings in intervals of 6.
+Numbers in binary are only 6 bits long, so we can either pad the front of each 6-bit group with two zeros and put it in a decoder or just take substrings in intervals of 6.

 Flag: `flag{293379041573118045942178062455891115683939605429063126250374632854}`

 ## Hello World!
 > I​​​​‏​‍​​​​‏‌‎​​​​‎‏‍​​​​‏​‎​​​​‏‏‎​​​​‏‎​​​​​‏‎‍​​​​‏‍‍​​​​‏​‌​​​​‏‍‏​​​​‎‏​​​​​‏‎​​​​​‍​‌​​​​‎‏‏​​​​‏‍‏​​​​‏​‌​​​​‏‎‌​​​​‎‏​​​​​‏​‍​​​​‏‌‎​​​​‍​‍​​​​‏​‎​​​​‎‏​​​​​‏‎​​​​​‏‎‍​​​​‎‏‎​​​​‏‌‏​​​​‌‏‏​​​​‏‎‌​​​​‎‏​​​​​‏‎‌​​​​‏​‏​​​​‌‏‏​​​​‏‎​​​​​‎‏​​​​​‏​‍​​​​‌‏‎​​​​‏‍‏​​​​‎‏​​​​​‎‏‍​​​​‎‏​​​​​‏‎​​​​​‍​‌​​​​‎‏‏​​​​‏‍‏​​​​‍​‌​​​​‏‎‌​​​​‎‏​​​​​‍​‌​​​​‏‏​​​​​‏‎‌​​​​‏‍‏​​​​‍​‍​​​​‎‏​​​​​‎‏‏​​​​‏​‏​​​​‍​‍​​​​‏‌‎​​​​‏‌‎​​​​‍​‌​​​​‏‍​​​​​‏​‎​​​​‍​‌​​​‌​​​ forgot how to program, so I'll just type "Hello World".
 Much easier than making a program type it for me.

 If we take a look at the file in a hex editor, there's a ton of characters between "H" and "ello World".
 We can see a repeating pattern of E2 80 8x, x being BCDEF.
-In unicode, we can see that these actual map to spaces -- more specifically, (zero-width spaces)[https://www.utf8-chartable.de/unicode-utf8-table.pl?start=8192&number=128].
+In unicode, we can see that these actual map to spaces -- more specifically, [zero-width spaces](https://www.utf8-chartable.de/unicode-utf8-table.pl?start=8192&number=128).
 We can use an online decoder like [zwsp-steg](https://github.com/offdev/zwsp-steg-js) to get our flag.

 Credit to MatthewN for the tip.